Rajayne/CRAPractice/README.md

 # Hooks

+## useRef

+- Returns mutable object with key of `current` whose value is equal to the intial value passed into the hook
+- Object persists across renders (like a local variable but independent of state)
+- Mutating the object does not trigger a re-render

 ## useEffect

 Runs "side effects"

 - useEffect(callback, array)
 - cannot be an async function, must define async function inside useEffect then invoke
+- Dependencies array

   > **Side Effects:**fetching data, starting a timer, changing DOM

 ## useState